BBC Wales Today: On air

 On weekdays, BBC Wales Today broadcasts six three-minute bulletins at 27 and 57 minutes past each hour during BBC Breakfast.
-A 15-minute lunchtime programme airs at 1:30 pm with a short preview at 5:15 pm.
-The main half-hour edition of the programme airs between 6:30 pm and 7:00 pm.
-The late night bulletin airs at 10:35 pm following the BBC News at Ten.
+A 10-minute lunchtime programme airs at 1:35 pm during the BBC News at One, with a short preview at 5:15 pm.
+The main half-hour edition of the programme airs at 6:30 pm after following the BBC News at Six.
+The late night bulletin airs at 10:30 pm following the BBC News at Ten.

-Three bulletins air during the weekend: early evening bulletins on Saturday & Sunday and a late night bulletin on Sundays, following the BBC News at Ten.
+Three bulletins air during the weekend: early evening bulletins on Saturdays and Sundays, and a late-night bulletin on Sundays, following the BBC Weekend News.

 From November 2001, a fifteen-minute news bulletin was broadcast on the digital opt-out service BBC 2W, first as 2W News and Sport and later, Wales Today on 2W.
 The bulletin was axed in 2007.

 In 2020 a separate 30-minute broadcast was added to the schedule during the 2019 Coronavirus outbreak, reporting on live Welsh Government press conferences.